mkalmus/soundcloud-scraper-python/readme.md

 ## Running App with Current Data in the Github Repo (you're not caching or scraping the data yourself)
 1. Ensure library dependencies are installed: `plotly` and `pandas` by typing `pip install plotly` and `pip install pandas` if you have pip.
 Otherwise, please read documentation for package installation.
-3. Open terminal and Google Chrome and navigate to the main-app-files directory
+3. Open terminal and Google Chrome and navigate to the `main-app-files` directory
 4. Run the sc-scraper.py file by typing `python3 sc-scraper.py` into your terminal
+5. Follow the prompts that appear in your terminal and hover over graphs in your browser to interact with them

 ## Fetching New Data, Updating Database and Running App
 ## WARNING: Running this can take over 30 minutes (optimization in to-do) and creates new files